zhz17/CareerAcer/README.md

 ## ✨ Features

-- **Webpage Analysis:** Input a URL to a career or job posting page; the agent extracts and understands the job title and description.
+- **Job Advertisement Analysis:** Input a URL to a career or job posting page; the agent extracts and understands the job title and description.
 - **Interview Process Prediction:** Based on the company and role, the agent predicts the likely interview stages (e.g., phone screen, technical, behavioral).
 - **Potential Questions Generation:** Produces a list of tailored interview questions you may be asked, including technical, behavioral, and company-specific topics.
+- **Matching Analysis:** Based on the job information and cv, analysis of the match between the job requirements and the candidate's qualifications.
+- **User-Friendly:** Simple interface for inputting job URLs and receiving structured output.
 - **Customizable:** Works for a wide range of companies and job types.

 ## 🛠️ How It Works

-1. **Input:** Provide a link to a job posting or career page.
+1. **Input:** Provide a link to a job posting or career page, and optionally a CV.
 2. **Extraction:** The agent scrapes and parses the job title and description.
 3. **Analysis:** Using AI, it infers the company's typical interview process and likely questions.
 4. **Output:** You receive a structured summary of the interview process and a list of potential questions.